rolando1515/website/README.md

 5. Learned a bit more on the importance of the files in the root directory
 6. Got a bit more familiar with dependancies.
 7. Got more comfortable with importing fonts.
 Identifying primary and secondary colors.
 (Css).
-8. Overall got more comfortable with the entire process.
+8. Overall got more comfortable with the entire developing process.